JohnsonCaii/bitcoin-helper/README.md

-# Bitcoin Helper
+## Bitcoin Helper
-Manage your Bitcoin address, private key and build transaction by yourself then broadcast it.
+🤔 For those people who are really hate to use THIRD-WALLET app(not just because do not provide private key but also unsafety) and wanna manange that digital asset by themselves.

+So I'd like to add more COIN helper such as BCH, ETH, LTC in the future.

+btw, u guys can also write things up if interested. 🌝